 That’s what I said to my husband, six months after we became empty nesters.
 I laugh about it, but, truth is, after so many years of rushing around to games, classes, events, and whatever else populated our kids’ calendars, I was relieved that I still adore my husband.
 We’d worked our whole adult lives rearing our kids, preparing them for college and life thereafter.
-We’d done it!
+And now we’d done it.
 Great.
 Now what?

 “Empty nest” conjures up all sorts of images.
-Most of them are forlorn or brushed off with a bumper sticker that jokes about which university your kids and money go to.
+It seems most of them are forlorn or brushed off with a bumper sticker that jokes about which university your kids and money go to.

 Empty nesting doesn’t have to be that way at all.
-The secret?
+So what’s the secret?
 View it less like a lonely nest and more like a blank canvas.
-Here are seven tips to get you started:
+Start with these seven tips: